Places Menu

 באר שבע – "Well of the Oath"

-Ancient city on the southern boundary of Israel
+Located on the southern boundary of Israel in the Negev desert

 -